ArianaMartinMartinez/SantasFactory/README.md

 - If a child has **misbehaved** -> only give **1 gift** **(Coal)**.
 - If a child has **behaved well** ->  will receive **2 random gifts** from the list of toys (age appropriate) and those gifts can **NOT** be **repeated** to the same child.
+- if the children **are over 18** -> children over 18 receive a trip from three possible options.

 ***
 ## :eye_speech_bubble: Project overview